 The final development came in 1995 with a new Eastern Upper Stand that was added to bring capacity to its current 52 000 to accommodate the Rugby World Cup held in South Africa.

-The Sharks signed a Stadium Sponsorship agreement with Growthpoint Properties in 2013 and the name of the stadium is now Growthpoint KINGS PARK.
+The Sharks signed a Stadium Sponsorship agreement with Jonsson Workwear, in 2018 and the name of the stadium is now JONSSON KINGS PARK.